s-themis/car-fuel-cost-prediction/README.md

 # Car-Fuel-Cost-Prediction

-This a regression problem, where given various vehicle characteristics we predict the fuel cost at 12,000 miles.
+This is a regression problem, where given various vehicle characteristics we predict the fuel cost at 12,000 miles.

 ## Dataset